markusloecher/markusloecher.github.io/_posts/2025-11-30-Data Leakage.md

 I keep encountering the advice that *no preprocessing whatsoever* should happen before a train/test split—not even something as harmless-seeming as standardizing the features.
 According to this view, every transformation, including `StandardScaler`, must be fitted **after** partitioning the data to avoid leakage.
+For example, Yuriy Guts argues for exactly this point in his [nice talk at ODSC](https://youtu.be/UOxf2P9WnK8?si=gAYrsBhILGE-PDTj&t=886)

+(/assets/figures/StandardScaler_Before_Partitioning.png)

 But is that really necessary?
 After all, standardization doesn’t look at the target variable at all.
 So should we truly worry about scaling before the split?